 - 1. Select a topic that you are either unfamiliar with or would like to learn more about - 2.
-Focus on a topic that you are very interested in or believe will help you develop personally and professionally. - 3.
-Find a professional learning source on the topic.
-We recommend MOOCS from leading platforms such as:
+Focus on a topic you are interested in or believe will help you develop personally. - 3.
+Find a professional learning source on the We recommend MOOCS from leading platforms such as: